meowcat767/cobolt-mirror/INSTALL.md

 # Installing Cobolt as an Executable

-There are several ways to make Cobolt easier to run:

 ## Option 1: Shell Script Wrapper (Linux/Mac) - Recommended ✅

-A wrapper script `cobolt` has been created for you.
+A wrapper script `cobolt` has been created for you to use.
 Use it like this:

 ```bash
 # Run from the cobolt directory